oliviercreurer/compass/README.md

 - `Internal` -- a handful of commands are available to modify this clock's speed and direction
 - `Crow (input 1)` -- note that the commands intended for the internal clock are disabled when this mode is selected

+> Note: It is recommended to select your desired clocking option before you start modifying the command sequence.

 #### Keys and Encoders

 - `E1` : Scroll between the `EDIT` and `REFERENCE` pages